Where To Go In June 2024

 Sifnos is the Greek island everyone is talking about this summer.
 Located in the Cyclades, it’s an elegant island with a distinct cultural identity that has been shaped by its pottery and food traditions.
 Make Verina Astra your base for exploration: it perches prettily on the hilly east coast of the island, overlooking the monastery of Poulati.

 It is easy to reach Sifnos’ contemporary culinary highlights — Omega 3 on Platis Gialos, Cantina by Kastro and, soon, Pelicanos at Faros — as well as the oldest pottery studio on the island, Atsonios.
-After picking up some ceramics baked in a traditional kiln, stop for lunch at Manilo’s, which sits at the opposite end of Vathi beach.
+After picking up some ceramics baked in a traditional kiln, stop for lunch at Manilo’s, which sits opposite Vathi beach.
 It’s a great place to taste the island’s traditional dishes such as chickpea stew and lamb mastello.
 At night, head into the pretty, Venetian-style village of Artemonas for mezze and tsipouro at Mosaico.

-Read our Guide to Menorca.
+Read our Insider's Guide to Sifnos here.

 Mallorca, Balearic Islands, Spain